 - Beta-blocker medications like propranolol are sometimes used to treat the physical symptoms associated with panic.

-- Benzodiazepines are often used to provide short-term relieve of panic symptoms.
+- Benzodiazepines are often used to provide short-term relief of panic symptoms.
 Clonazepam (Klonopin) and lorazepam (Ativan) are examples of this group of medications.
 Although another benzodiazepine, alprazolam (Xanax), is often used to treat panic attacks, the short period of time that it works can cause the panic sufferer to have to take it multiple times each day.
 Benzodiazepines tend to be effective in decreasing panic attacks by up to 70%-75% almost immediately; however, this

 caution.
 Additional drawbacks include sedation, memory loss, and after several weeks, tolerance to their effects and withdrawal symptoms may occur.